-A geophysical survey company will often use a magnetic gradio-meter.
+A geophysical survey company will often use a magnetic gradiometer.
 This device has two magnetic sensors that pass over the ground surface.
-This instrument produces a low-volume high-pitch sound in order to signal a low frequency reading.
+This instrument produces a low-volume high-pitch sound in order to signal a low-frequency reading.
 This occurs when the device isn’t nearby a magnetic object.
 In the same way, the high-pitch sound increases in pitch and volume, when the device passes over a metallic object such as steel or iron.
 This signifies the presence of a high magnetic gradient.
 For the geophysical survey company, this frequency is a function of the gradient between two sensory probes.

 The EM instrument is a high-per metal detector.
 A geophysical survey company will also frequently use an EM instrument.
-This is a high-resolution and time-domain device which comprises of a transmitter generating a pulsing magnetic field.
-The device coils must have charge to produce the magnetic field, as it induces currents in other nearby conductive anomalies.
-This system applies best by geophysical survey company technicians, for identifying buried conductive objects.
+This is a high-resolution and time-domain device that comprises of a transmitter generating a pulsing magnetic field.
+The device coils must have a charge to produce the magnetic field, as it induces currents in other nearby conductive anomalies.
+This system applies best by geophysical survey technicians, for identifying buried conductive objects.

 Using this tool, a geophysical survey company can facilitate an accurate location of underground metallic targets.
-A response can be essentially independent of ground electrical conductivity, by recording the measurements at a longer intervals, relatively speaking, after the primary pulse (for instance: measured in milliseconds).
-The decay of the currents following the pulse, is measurable by these receiver coils.
+A response can be essentially independent of ground electrical conductivity, by recording the measurements at longer intervals, relatively speaking, after the primary pulse (for instance: measured in milliseconds).
+The decay of the currents following the pulse is measurable by these receiver coils.
 And the decay-rate is measurable from two coils.
 As a result of the engineered coil arrangement, a definable response becomes apparent directly over a conductive object.

 Subsurface Anomaly Properties

-The subsurface anomaly properties and position, have a direct relation to the two coils of the M-scope device, when producing data.
+The subsurface anomaly properties and position, have a direct relation to the two coils of the M-scope device when producing data.
 For instance, highly conductive subsurface anomaly materials, as deep as 10 feet below ground surface, are typically observable by the M-Scope.
 Whereas moderate to low conductive subsurface anomaly materials, deeper than 20 feet below ground surface, are typically less easy to detect.

 Interpretation & Markings

-All geophysical survey company interpretations take place in real time.
+All geophysical survey company interpretations take place in real-time.
 This means the data occurs as the survey progresses.
 At each moment a theory becomes definitive, the geophysical survey company technician marks the ground surface with chalk spray paint.
 As a result, the findings and conclusions of such data are typically a demonstration of the markings on the ground surface, made by the technician.

 Moreover, a geophysical survey company report is additionally prepared after the field investigation.
-These reports include records of the markings, photographs, tabular data, field notes and data, as well as screenshots of the ground penetrating radar imagery.
+These reports include records of the markings, photographs, tabular data, field notes, and data, as well as screenshots of the ground-penetrating radar imagery.